GridGain-Demos/gridgain-technology-primer/README.md

    ```

     Once you run the query, you'll see that the `artist` column is blank for some records.
 That's because `Track` and
-    `Artist` tables are not co-located and the nodes don't have all data available locally during the join phase.
+    `Artist` tables are not colocated and the nodes don't have all data available locally during the join phase.
    <img width="1476" alt="image" src="https://github.com/user-attachments/assets/1da233e1-bef6-45a6-aa46-0d6980d79bde" />

 3. Allow the non-colocated joins by enabling the `Allow non-colocated joins` checkbox on the GridGain Nebula screen.
 Run the query again to see a complete and correct result.
    <img width="1086" alt="image" src="https://github.com/user-attachments/assets/8d6bb24c-51db-4955-a91e-728483b13e04" />

-### Joining Two Co-located Tables
+### Joining Two Colocated Tables

 The non-colocated joins used above come with a performance penalty, i.e., if the nodes are shuffling large data sets
 during the join phase, your performance will be impacted.
-However, it's possible to co-locate `Track` and `Artist` tables, and
+However, it's possible to colocate `Track` and `Artist` tables, and
 avoid the usage of the non-colocated joins:

 1. Search for the `CREATE TABLE Track` command in the `media_store_create.sql` file.

 2. Replace `PRIMARY KEY (TrackId)` with `PRIMARY KEY (TrackId, ArtistId)`.

-3. Co-locate Tracks with Artist by adding `affinityKey=ArtistId` to the parameters list of the `WITH ...` operator.
+3. Colocate Tracks with Artist by adding `affinityKey=ArtistId` to the parameters list of the `WITH ...` operator.

 4. The above mentioned changes are available in the file `media_store_create_colocated.sql`.
 We will drop all the tables from SQLLine terminal(earlier used for creating and populating the cache).
 Stop the running GridGain server(s).
 Remove the `.txt` extension of TrackKey.java.txt file so that now you have TrackKey.java in your org.gridgain.model folder.